How To Paint A Wood Porch Swing

 You may also be interested in my post on Selling Your Home Quickly here!

-It had been a few years since the swing was painted, and it was ready for some tlc.
+It had been a few years since the swing was painted, and it was ready for some attention.
 The paint was flaking and peeling.
 The bare wood was exposed in spots, and I knew I needed to tackle refinishing it this year before any rot set in.

-I may be addicted to DIY projects seeing as we had barely finished this Console Table Project before I was getting supplies for the swing.
+I may be addicted to DIY projects seeing as we had barely finished this Console Table Project before I was getting supplies for the wood swing.
 This is one project though that I was eager to see the change and how it would affect my yard.

 I Asked, You Answered